ApolloSRMMission Log

 Gainful-Employment Warnings Go Live July 1: Can You Prove Your Graduates Earn?

 The 2026 Return of Title IV final rule rewrites clock-hour calculations and codifies the 14-day last-date-of-attendance rule.
-R2T4 is already the #1 audit finding.
+R2T4 is already the number-one audit finding.
 One attendance record fixes it.

 Don't Build Another Job Board.
 Own the Outcome.

-Short-term Pell launches July 1, 2026 for 8–15 week programs — but only if you can prove a 70% completion rate AND a 70% job-placement rate.
-That's a tracking problem most career schools haven't solved.
+Short-term Pell launches July 1, 2026 for 8 to 15 week programs, but only if you can prove a 70 percent completion rate and a 70 percent job-placement rate.
+That is a tracking problem most career schools have not solved.

 Accreditation Command: Capture Once, Report to Every Agency